declankeyesbevan/bananas-as-a-service/README.md

     git clone https://github.com/declankeyesbevan/bananas-as-a-service.git

 ## Usage
-Bananas-as-a-Service in its current incarnation (v0.5) is a multi-threaded, object-oriented, cloud storage backed, serverless version of the simple script from v0.1 where you send phrases and get back a bunch of sort of English sentences.
+Bananas-as-a-Service in its current incarnation (v0.6) is a multi-threaded, object-oriented, cloud storage backed, serverless, infrastructure-as-code version of the simple script from v0.1 where you send phrases and get back a bunch of sort of English sentences.
 See [`bananas_as_a_service/banana.py`](bananas_as_a_service/banana.py) for details.

 ### Command Line